Emurasoft/emurasoft.github.io/en/dlg/configuration_associations/index.md

 Specifies which configuration is associated with the selected file type.

-## Use in Find in Files Filter check box
+## Use in Find in Files Filter checkbox

 Specifies whether the selected file type is used for the **Current File** **Type** in the **Find in Files** dialog box.